Part 1: Load the FAQ documents

 Wrap search as a tool function

 Now put the search call behind a function.
-The model will not call index.search directly.
-It will call a tool with a stable public shape, and that tool can hide the details of filters, boosts, and result count.
+Rather than call index.search directly, the model calls a tool with a stable public interface that hides the filters, boosts, and result count.

 def search(query):